diskuto/diskuto-api/docs/data_format.md

 Implementation
 --------------

-FeoBlog uses Protocol Buffers (v3) to define a compat encoding for blog posts and other data.
-These types are currently defined in [feoblog.proto].
+FeoBlog uses Protocol Buffers (v3) to define a compact encoding for blog posts and other data.
+These types are currently defined in [diskuto.proto].

-[feoblog.proto]: ../protobufs/feoblog.proto
+[diskuto.proto]: ../protobufs/diskuto.proto

 Users/software create these protobuf objects, sign them, and send them to one or more servers to host.
 Unlike Scuttlebutt, or typical blockchain data structures,